Event-based vision sensing and its application to pedestrian detection for intelligent transportation and surveillance: OPEN CHALLENGES AND FUTURE PROSPECTS

-A primary obstacle to the widespread adoption of EBC is their industrialization process.
-Currently, many event-based systems predominantly rely on Field-Programmable Gate Arrays (FPGAs) as their main control units \cite{DAVIS1, DAVIS2}, which while flexible, significantly increase the cost and complexity of these systems.
-Such expenditures thwart the large-scale commercialization of these cameras, particularly in cost-sensitive sectors like mainstream automotive markets.
-The high costs associated with these systems are a critical barrier to their broader deployment in the autonomous driving sector, where cost efficiency is paramount.
+A primary obstacle to the widespread adoption of event-based cameras is the current difficulty of industrial-scale deployment.
+Many event-based systems still rely heavily on Field-Programmable Gate Arrays (FPGAs) as their main control units \cite{DAVIS1, DAVIS2}.
+While such hardware offers flexibility for prototyping and sensor interfacing, it also significantly increases system cost, complexity, and integration difficulty.
+These factors hinder large-scale commercialization, especially in cost-sensitive sectors such as mainstream automotive systems, intelligent roadside infrastructure, and consumer-grade edge devices.